Sunday, December 10, 2017

 West Cumberland in search of concrete cattle crossings.

-The map above showed a concrete cattle crossing that is
+The map shows a concrete cattle crossing that is

 very close to this bridge in West Cumberland.
 This photo